The Da Vinci Code (film): Egypt

 Both the book and the film were banned in Egypt due to pressure from Coptic Christians.
 Some Muslims compared the film to the Danish cartoons that had caused controversy earlier that year.
 Hafez Abu Saeda, of the Egyptian Organization for Human Rights, said, "This violates freedom of thought and belief.....
 This is fiction.
 It's art, and it should be regarded as art."

 Faroe Islands

 The biggest cinema in the Faroe Islands, Havnar Bio, decided to boycott the film, effectively blocking it from the other smaller cinemas, which rely on second-hand films from this source.
 Its CEO, Jákup Eli Jacobsen, said that he "fears losing the operating license if it exhibits blasphemy in the cinema".

 A private initiative by the individual Herluf Sørensen arranged the film to be played, despite the boycott by Havnar Bio.
-The film played at the Nordic House in the Faroe Islands from June 8 to 9, 2006.
+The film played at the Nordic House in the Faroe Islands on June 8 and 9, 2006.